llpeterson/direct/error.md

 You can imagine many different variations on the basic idea of a checksum.
 The exact scheme used by the Internet protocols works as follows.
 Consider the data being checksummed as a sequence of 16-bit integers.
-Add them together using 16-bit ones complement arithmetic (explained below) and then take the ones complement of the result.
+Add them together using 16-bit ones' complement arithmetic (explained below) and then take the ones' complement of the result.
 That 16-bit number is the checksum.

-In ones complement arithmetic, a negative integer (-x) is represented as the complement of x; that is, each bit of x is inverted.
-When adding numbers in ones complement arithmetic, a carryout from the most bit needs to be added to the result.
-Consider, for example, the addition of -5 and -3 in ones complement arithmetic on 4-bit integers: +5 is 0101, so -5 is 1010; +3 is 0011, so -3 is 1100.
+In ones' complement arithmetic, a negative integer (-x) is represented as the complement of x; that is, each bit of x is inverted.
+When adding numbers in ones' complement arithmetic, a carryout from the most bit needs to be added to the result.
+Consider, for example, the addition of -5 and -3 in ones' complement arithmetic on 4-bit integers: +5 is 0101, so -5 is 1010; +3 is 0011, so -3 is 1100.
 If we add 1010 and 1100, ignoring the carry, we get 0110.
-In ones complement arithmetic, the fact that this operation caused a carry from the most significant bit causes us to increment the result, giving 0111, which is the ones complement representation of -8 (obtained by inverting the bits in 1000), as we would expect.
+In ones' complement arithmetic, the fact that this operation caused a carry from the most significant bit causes us to increment the result, giving 0111, which is the ones' complement representation of -8 (obtained by inverting the bits in 1000), as we would expect.

 The following routine gives a straightforward implementation of the